 Getting ConnectedIn order to get access to the FAMU Wireless network you must have a FAMU email address and password.
-If you do not have a FAMMail account you should visit the EIT Help Desk at 1610 S. MLK Blvd.
-Suite 104 in The University Commons with your current class scedule and Rattler Id.
+If you do not have a FAMMail account you should visit the IT Help Desk at 1610 S. MLK Blvd.
+Suite G126 in The University Commons with your current class schedule and Rattler ID card.

-Here are a few of facts about your FAMU network:
+Here are a few facts about your FAMU network:

 - The campus network core is completely redundant with redundant core switches and routers, network security devices, and other network servers and services.